tuffgit21/LightCalc/README.md

 ## Use the Web Version

-Open [LightCalc-web.html](LightCalc-web.html) in a browser, or visit the project website.
+Open <a href="https://tuffgit21.github.io/LightCalc/LightCalc-web.html">LightCalc</a> in a browser, or visit the project website.
 No installation or build step is required.

 ## Run the Desktop Version From Source